Harris and Trump seek Arab American votes in Michigan in effort to shore up battleground states

 Whitmer tore into Trump, calling him “a petty man who tells dangerous lies, and he’s always looking for someone else to blame.”

+Harris stepped out to huge cheers as she ran through the differences between herself and Trump, cautioning that electing him would be dangerous for the nation, and slamming him as anti-union.

+“The election is here.
+The election is here right now," she said as she urged everyone to vote.
+“Your vote is your voice.
+Your voice is your power in a democracy.”

-Harris will travel next to Lansing, where she will speak at a United Auto Workers union hall and promote the White House's record of supporting domestic car manufacturing.
+Harris travels next to Lansing, where she will speak at a United Auto Workers union hall and promote the White House's record of supporting domestic car manufacturing.
 Her final event of the day is a rally in Oakland County, northwest of Detroit.

 His Detroit event will be his first there since insulting the city last week.
 While warning what will happen if Harris is elected, he said that "our whole country will end up being like Detroit."
 The city spent years hemorrhaging residents and businesses, plunging into deep financial problems, before rebounding in recent years.